-Figure A.1 in the Online Appendix reports the cumulative distribution function (CDF) of the implied own-price elasticities across all the observations in our data, using the estimates in Table 2 (column 3).
+Figure A.2 in the Online Appendix reports the cumulative distribution function (CDF) of the implied own-price elasticities across all the observations in our data, using the estimates in Table 2 (column 3).
 Table A.2 in the Online Appendix reports various percentiles of the distribution of own-price elasticities by the firm for the same specification.
 Overall, we find that own-price elasticities vary between -2 and -6.
 The median own-price elasticity is -3.6, while the mean is -3.65.
-These elasticities are in line with those reported in previous work but are smaller in absolute value (e.g., Hristakeva, 2022 and Villas-Boas, 2007 report mean own-price elasticity equal to -4.05 and -5.64, respectively), which may be explained by our decision to estimate demand with products of the three most popular brands in this product category.
+These elasticities are in line with those reported in previous work but are smaller in absolute value (e.g., Villas-Boas, 2007 and Hristakeva, 2022 report mean own-price elasticity equal to -5.64 and -4.05, respectively, while Duarte et al., 2024b reports a mean own-price elasticity of -6.07 and a median of -5.58), which may be explained by our decision to estimate demand with products of the three most popular brands in this product category.